arghmatey/Trivialize/README.md

 Trivialize
 -

 Trivialize is here for those who would like to become the next big trivia superstar!
 Well, I guess I shouldn't go that far... but it is here to help you build your personal trivia game database.
-Create your games fully, with just a question or two for now!
+Create your games fully, or with just a question or two for now!

 ![Trivia Page](public/triviapage.png)